nathancarter/weblurch/doc/plan.md

 # Project Plan

-Readers unfamiliar with this project may wish to first read what's already been accomplished, on the [Project Progress](progress.md) page.
-This page is a complement to that one, stating what remains to be done.

 This document aims to be a complete plan for what needs to be done on this project, readable by developers.
 It can therefore be viewed as a to-do list in chronological order, the first items being those that should be done